xyzroe/XZG/README.md

 If you made changes to the code and want to compile you own firmware, please do the following:

-### You did not change web-interface appearance
 - Download repository;
 - Install Microsoft Visual Code (MVC);
 - Install PlatformIO extension to MVC;
 - Press "PlatformIO: Build" and wait until firmware.bin is generated;

-### You made changes to web-interface

-In such case - you have to rebuild web-interface fisrt before building the firmware.
-- Go to the folder tools/webfilesbuilder;
-- Run: npm install
-- Run: npx gulp

 ## Contribute